Camp Emeth Programming

 For campers in 4th through 8th grade, we have special day trips, overnight trips and late night programs specifically for certain grades.
 Camp tuition is prorated to reflect these special activities during these weeks of camp.
 For 2024, these include:

-July 23-25 (during Week 7): July 23-25 (during Week 7): Vatikim overnight trip to Chicago – campers return to Shaare Emeth late Tuesday night to sleep over, depart for train station early Wednesday, return from trip late Thursday.
+July 21-23 (during Week 7): Vatikim overnight trip to Chicago – campers return to Shaare Emeth late Tuesday night to sleep over, depart for train station early Wednesday, return from trip late Thursday.

 A Day at Camp Emeth